 And I always recommend using a kitchen scale for the most consistent results.
 If you've never used one before and you do a good amount of cooking and baking, you'll be amazed how much you'll love it!

 I use this scale by Escali.
-It's usually around $25 on Amazon and worth every penny!
+It's usually around $25 and worth every penny!

 Store the muffins in an airtight container at room temperature for up to 2 days or refrigerated for up to 6 days.

-Poppy seed muffins are freezer friendly.
+Poppy seed muffins are also freezer-friendly where they will keep for 1-2 months.
 Make sure they are well protected from air.
-Thaw overnight in the refrigerator.
+Thaw overnight in the refrigerator before serving.

 If you're new to baking with oat flour or almond flour, here are some more ideas and ways to put those ingredients to use.
 All of these recipes are oil-free, too!